 Maryland Guardianship & Conservatorship Attorneys

 A court makes such a determination, and the standard for that determination is not always clear.
 Maryland law requires that two physicians, or one physician and a licensed psychologist or social worker, must certify that a person is unable to make or communicate reasonable decisions regarding their personal well-being.
 But because guardianships often include the ability to make health care decisions, the guardianship process requires extremely careful consideration by all parties involved.

 A conservatorship is a less intrusive version of a guardianship focused on finances.
 Therefore, a conservator has a fiduciary relationship toward the person they are appointed to assist.
 This means that the conservator is the agent of the individual and must act with care and responsibility toward the individual’s best interest.

 Simply because someone has a mental illness or a debilitating injury does not mean that they lack mental capacity to make decisions for themselves.
 In fact, many people can lead relatively normal lives and handle their own finances.
 Similarly, some people may appear relatively healthy and mentally functional in many respects, but may somehow be unable to handle certain aspects of their lives.

 Some individuals may need assistance managing their money as part of a conservatorship, but others may also need assistance in investing that money and making decisions regarding medical care providers.
 Whatever the case, every person in need is different.
-The guardianship and conservatorship attorneys at Altman & Associates know that every client is different, and that every situation of this type is difficult for everyone involved.
-That’s why the attorneys at Altman & Associates never use “forms” and treat every client as an individual on every matter.
+We understand that every client is different, and that every situation of this type is difficult for everyone involved.
+That’s why our firm doesn’t use “forms” and we treat every client as an individual on every matter.

-Can I act as a guardian or conservator for a loved one?
+Can I Act as a Guardian or Conservator for a Loved One?

 While family members can be appointed as guardians or conservators, the court will take many considerations into account and try to do what is best for the person in need.
 Many times, the court will find it appropriate to appoint an attorney, or even a representative from a local government mental health or social services agency, to act as a guardian or conservator.
 In fact, government agencies will sometimes request guardianships or conservatorships if they have pre-existing familiarity with the individual in need.
-Whatever the situation, the experienced attorneys at Altman & Associates understand the process and will advocate for you.
+Whatever the situation, we understand the process and will advocate for you.